There are several reasons why you could be feeling so tired all the time - and not all of them are down to your kids.

-You could be too hot or too cold in bed
+6. Too hot or too cold in bed

-"Increased temperatures make it harder for us to drift off and mean we toss and turn more than the usual.
+"Increased temperatures make it harder for us to drift off and mean we toss and turn more than usual.
 But then sleeping with the windows open also increases outside light and noises that can keep us up."

 - Invest in a good fan, it keeps the temperature down and blocks out external noise.